Joakimhallbom/joakimhallbom.github.io/content/Profile.md

 - Joakim Hallbom Game Developer Portfolio

 ## Header
-- Hello!
-My name is Joakim.
+- Joakim Hallbom
-- I'm a Indie Game Developer.
+- Game Developer.
-- I love the development process of making games.

 ## About
 I love the development process of making games from idea to release.